alrappie/Hidup-Sehat-Machine-Learning/ObjectDetection/README.md

 # Object Detection
-We Used Linux Terminal (from SSH GPU rent) for train the model because
+We Used Linux Terminal (from SSH GPU rent) for train the model

 * The latest model is in workspace > models > 03-my_model > saved_model folder
 * The latest TFlite model with metadata is in workspace > exported-models > 03-my_model_tflite > model_metadata_v2.tflite file